 Under the traditional European patent regime, a party seeking to enforce its rights across multiple European states was required to file separate actions in each national court, with each country's substantive and procedural patent law governing that proceeding.
 In contrast, the UPC has jurisdiction over all member states, thereby allowing a patent owner to file a single enforcement proceeding with effect across all member states.
-In addition, unlike German patent litigation, the UPC does not bifurcate enforcement and revocation proceedings by default, although bifurcation is still possible.
+In addition, unlike German patent litigation, the UPC does not bifurcate enforcement and revocation proceedings by default.
+While bifurcation is ropesgray.com still possible, early decisions demonstrate an unwillingness to do so, even among the German divisions.

-1 Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden.

-2 Cyprus, Czech Republic, Greece, Hungary, Ireland, Romania and Slovakia.
+1 Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania (as of Sept.
+1, 2024), Slovenia and Sweden 2 Cyprus, Czech Republic, Greece, Hungary, Ireland, and Slovakia.